 2. Terminal charges

-Merchant service providers will typically offer 3 types of terminal.
+Merchant service providers in the UK will typically offer 3 types of terminal.
 Static, portable and mobile.
 The general rule of thumb is the wider the range the more expensive the terminal will cost per month.

 A static card terminal is perfect for businesses with single/multiple points of sale where you wish to bring the machine to the customer.
 Such as a local shop where the customer pays at the counter.